 d) reviewing the impact on your child’s progress towards individual learning outcomes.

 Specialist – it may be necessary to seek specialist advice and regular long term support from a specialist professional outside the school in order to plan for the best possible learning outcomes for your child.
 This may include educational psychology, speech and language therapy, occupational therapy, sensory advisory teachers and the child development service.
 The school may need to prioritise referrals to these services.
-However, for a very small number of pupils access to these specialists may be through a Statement of SEN or an EHC Plan.
+However, for a very small number of pupils’ access to these specialists may be through an education health care plan.